docker-php/docker-php/docs/cookbook/build-image.md

 # Building an Image

-This library provides the endpoint for `/build` url in the docker remote API:
+This library provides the endpoint for `/build` url in the docker remote API in the `ImageManager`:

 ```php
 /**